Teruko Yokoi

-Teruko Yokoi (横井 照子, Yokoi Teruko) was a Japanese artist, most known for her abstract paintings.
+Teruko Yokoi (横井 照子, Yokoi Teruko) was a Japanese-born Swiss artist, known for her abstract paintings.

 Early life and education

 Yokoi was born in 1924 in Nagoya, Aichi, and soon after moved to Tsushima, Japan.
+As a child, she studied under Kouki Suzuki, a member of Shunyo-kai art society.
+She graduated from Aichi Prefectural Tsushima Girls High School (now Aichi Prefectural Tsushima High School).
 In 1947, she painted portraits of several U.S. Army officers' wives, including Jean Barnett Alexander, the wife of Lt.
 John A. Alexander.
 In the late 40s she studied with the Impressionist painter Takanori Kinoshita in Tokyo.

-After winning prizes in the Issuikai and Nitten Exhibitions between 1949 and 1951, she moved to the United States in 1953, and studied at the California School of Fine Arts (now San Francisco Art Institute).
-In New York she studied with Hans Hofmann, and with Julian Levi at the Art Students League.
+After winning prizes in the Issuikai and Nitten Exhibitions between 1949 and 1951, she moved to the United States in 1953, to study at the California School of Fine Arts (now San Francisco Art Institute).
+In New York City she studied with Hans Hofmann, and with Julian Levi at the Art Students League of New York.
 In New York her style shifted away from objective Impressionism, becoming increasingly abstract.